jukemori/prep-genie/docs/TEST_CASES.md

 - [x] TC-138: User can select USD currency ✅ PASSED (2025-11-24)
 - [x] TC-139: User can select JPY currency ✅ PASSED (2025-11-24)
 - [x] TC-140: Prices display in selected currency ⚠️ PASSED (Partial - preference saved, no pricing UI to verify)

+### 11.4 AI Content Localization
+- [x] TC-207: AI-generated meal plans return content in Japanese when locale is set to Japanese ✅ PASSED (2025-11-25) - Meal names, descriptions, and instructions all generated in Japanese
+- [x] TC-208: AI-generated content uses Japanese units (kg, g, mL, kcal) ✅ PASSED (2025-11-25) - Verified metric units (200mL cups, kg for weight, ℃ for temperature) and ¥ for currency
+- [x] TC-209: AI meal names are culturally appropriate for selected locale ✅ PASSED (2025-11-25) - Verified Japanese meal names like "オムライス風トースト", "肉野菜炒め"
+- [x] TC-210: AI recipe descriptions are in selected language ✅ PASSED (2025-11-25) - All descriptions generated in natural Japanese
+- [x] TC-211: AI cooking instructions are in selected language ✅ PASSED (2025-11-25) - Instructions generated in Japanese with proper terminology

 ---